Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 ### Web Storage

-Web Storage, comprising Local Storage and Session Storage, allows data to be stored locally in a user's browser, providing a valuable tool for caching, user preferences, and data persistence.
+Web Storage, comprising Local Storage and Session Storage, allows data to be stored locally in a user's browser.
+This enables web applications to work offline and provides a seamless user experience by preserving user data and preferences even when there is no internet connection.
+It also provides a valuable tool for caching, user preferences, and data persistence.

 #### Local Storage